What Is the Meaning of Matthew 6:33? “Seek First the Kingdom”?

 - Ruled by Christ and the saints (rulers).

-Those who will inherit God’s Kingdom are called the “saints of the Most High,” and they will “possess the kingdom forever, even forever and ever” (Daniel 7:18).
+And the good part about that future reality is that it won’t be just Jesus Christ’s Kingdom.
+It will also belong to the “saints of the Most High,” who will “possess the kingdom forever, even forever and ever” (Daniel 7:18).

 To learn more about the Kingdom of God, read “What Is the Kingdom of God?”